Java Design Patterns – Top Interview Questions

 2. Structural Design Patterns

-These design patterns deal with class and object composition.
+These patterns deal with class and object composition, helping to form larger structures while keeping them flexible.

 Pattern Name Purpose